 Anesthesia is an essential part of any surgical procedure and must be performed safely.
 General anesthesia is the deepest form of anesthesia.
 You are asleep, feel no pain, and will not remember the procedure.

-Intravenous sedation, called “twilight sleep,” is a combination of local anesthetic administered at the surgical site by Dr. Kreithen and intravenous sedation administered by the anesthesiologist.
-You breathe for yourself, but you are in a deep sleep throughout the procedure.
-You should feel no pain, and you will not remember the procedure.
+Intravenous sedation, called “twilight sleep,” is a combination of local anesthetic and intravenous sedation.
+You breathe for yourself, but are in a deep sleep, should feel no pain, and will not remember the procedure.

 Thigh lift surgery usually takes three to six hours to perform, depending on the severity of your condition and the amount of correction required.
 After you are properly anesthetized, Dr. Kreithen will make the incisions necessary for removal of excess skin and fat.